Program Guidelines - 2015

 economic impact survey and report issued by the Massachusetts

-Cultural Council annually and due at the end of November.
+Cultural Council annually and due in mid-November.
 MassDevelopment

 reserves the right to withhold, reduce, or cancel grants if an

 - Misses deadlines for raising matching funds, entering into